vnmr/vnmr.github.io/index.md

 The camera gestures are detected, classified, and acted upon in real time.
 The system is comprised of an embedded computer, inertial and force sensors haptic, audio, and visual feedback components on a wearable substrate.
-Signals from sensors are processed and classified with classical singal and machine learning techniques.
+Signals from sensors are processed and classified with classical signal and machine learning techniques.
 I researched, invented, and developed a working prototype.

 **Contribution: Sole Inventor** [Patent](https://patents.google.com/patent/WO2015131157A1/en) **Granted**